-There was further discussion surrounding the Conditional Use Permit process.
+There was further discussion and clarification related to the Conditional Use Permit process.

 F. Assembly Retreat Update

 Mayor Weldon provided an update on the Assembly Retreat that was held on December 4, where the Assembly met to decide upon the Assembly Goals for 2022.
 Mayor Weldon reported that the Assembly considered the revision of Title 49 and updating the Comprehensive Plan as Assembly Goals related to the Housing and Development Task Force.